LukeShortCloud/rootpages/markdown/openstack.md

 [1]

+Red Hat provides most of the development to the core OpenStack services.
+The RPM Distribution of OpenStack (RDO) project is a community project lead by Red Hat to use the latest upstream code from OpenStack and package it to work and be distributable on Red Hat Enterprise Linux based systems.
+[2]

 Source:

 1. "Red Hat OpenStack Platform Life Cycle."
 Red Hat Support.
 Accessed September 12, 2017. https://access.redhat.com/support/policy/updates/openstack/platform
+2. "Frequently Asked Questions."
+RDO Project.
+Accessed November 15, 2017. https://www.rdoproject.org/rdo/faq/

 ## Introduction - Services